SauloCav/C-and-Cpp-Experiments/README.md

 # C-and-Cpp-Experiments

-Some simple activities developed in C and C++
+Some simple activities developed in C++

 Activities related to basic learning of programming fundamentals